 The final draft Units of Competency and Skill Sets have been validated with a range of key stakeholders to ensure they are factually correct and accurately codify the skills and knowledge required by contemporary supply chains.

-The final draft Units of Competency and Skill Sets, along with the Companion Volume Implementation Guide compendium, have now been submitted to the Australian Industry and Skills Committee (AISC).
+The supply chain cross-sector Units of Competency and Skill Sets, along with the Companion Volume Implementation Guide compendium, have been approved by the Australian Industry and Skills Committee (AISC).
 They will now be referred to the COAG Skills Council for endorsement.